Art Haege: Coaching style

-Haege later in his career openly acknowledged that he had "violated NCAA recruiting rules, cheated during games, drank too much booze and picked more than his fair share of fights."
 His son Frank said that he would "do just about anything to win and proved it just about anywhere he went."
 Once, when his high school team was scheduled to play the team having the top offense in the state, he left a running water hose on the field all night long the day before the game.
 The field was soaked, significantly hampering Haege's opponent, and his team won, 6–0.
-Haege also said that he didn't believe in sportsmanship.
-When his son lost his final high school basketball game, he left the court without shaking anyone's hand, resulting in a few parents, bothered by his lack of sportsmanship, to talk to Art.
-Haege responded, "I'm glad Frank walked off the floor!
-I don't believe in that sportsmanship crap.
-And I don't believe in that hand shaking b. s. we do before and after games."

 Haege did not allow discrimination of any type on his teams, once firing an assistant who had been mocking a gay person.
 He went by the principle, "if you didn't behave like a pro, and play like a pro, coach Haege didn't want you on his team."

 Personal life and death

 Haege owned the End Zone Bar & Liquor Store in Virginia, Minnesota, for a time in the 1970s.
 He met his first wife, Carol, at St. Ignace and had two sons with her, including Frank, who also became a football coach.
 He later remarried to Josie, whom he met while at Drake, and had a further two sons with her, later divorcing.

-Haege died on March 5, 2007, at the age of 69, from a brain aneurysm, while still a professional coach.
+Haege died on March 5, 2007, at the age of 69, from a rupture within the wall of his aortic artery, while still a professional coach.
 He had previously stated that he wished to continue coaching until turning 70.